 The use of 3D printing for studying the science of aerodynamics helps the students to have a first-hand experience of why objects can be made to fly.
 For instance, the forces of aerodynamics that act on an airplane in flight can be a tough concept for students to grasp by use of plain texts and diagrams.
 But offered the chance to design and build by themselves, they begin to realize how various forces balance and act on each other.

-3D based shapes such triangles, rectangles or squares help young students to learn math subject in a hands-on method.
-This is suitable for children who are not yet ready to fully understand math concepts in detail.
-Before, teachers used to create objects by printing, cutting out and taping together paper versions of these shapes.
+3D based shapes such as triangles, rectangles, or squares help young students to learn math subjects in a hands-on method.
+Using shapes is suitable for children who are not yet ready to fully understand math concepts in detail.
+Before, teachers used to create objects by printing, cutting out, and taping together paper versions of these shapes.

 Medical students who are studying prosthetics can build prosthetic limbs as part of their 3D printing projects.
-Many people in the world are in need of artificial body parts to enable them to lead a normal lifestyle just like anyone else.
+Many people in the world need artificial body parts to enable them to lead a normal lifestyle just like anyone else.
 3D printed prosthetic limbs will transform the lives of their recipients in so several ways.
-It is also fulfilling to contribute towards the improvement of other people’s lives.
+It is also fulfilling to contribute to the improvement of other people’s lives.